A great deal of research is being done to find more effective ways to prevent and treat Kaposi sarcoma (KS).

-Of course, research into HIV vaccines and antiretroviral drugs also may have a great impact on AIDS-related KS.
-Maraviroc (Selzentry®) is an antiretroviral drug currently being studied for its effect on KS.
+Research into HIV vaccines and antiretroviral drugs also may have a great impact on AIDS-related KS.

 KSHV also offers a new target for KS drugs and biologic therapy.
 Clinical trials are testing whether antiviral drugs that target KSHV may be used for KS.

 Hoffmann C, Sabranski M, Esser S. HIV-Associated Kaposi's Sarcoma.
 Oncol Res Treat.
 2017;40(3):94-98.

 Koon HB, Krown SE, Lee JY, et al. Phase II trial of imatinib in AIDS-associated Kaposi's sarcoma: AIDS Malignancy Consortium Protocol 042.
 J Clin Oncol.
 2014 Feb 10;32(5):402-8.
 Epub 2013 Dec 30.